Conditional Branding

 </xsl:choose>

-Applicants will only see application-specific conditional branding once they've started an application and established a round key.
+📝 Note: Applicants will only see application-specific conditional branding once they've started an application and established a round key.

-Conditional Branding for a Form
+Conditional branding for a form

 Our recommended best practice is to embed forms on pages or domains with the desired branding and not utilize conditional branding.
 If you were to go forward with conditional branding, you could use the form's path.